 All the cave diving courses in the Blue Label Diving curriculum can be run almost anywhere on the globe, a body of water is all that is needed.
 If you like traveling to exotic places, we can highly recommend joining a course at one of our prime technical diving locations in Thailand.
 Cave Training can be done in Phuket, Phi Phi, Khao Sok or Krabi.

-We like to maintain a steep learning curve at Blue Label Diving.
+We like to keep up a steep learning curve at Blue Label Diving.
 The diving agencies specific academics are partly completed through home study and finalised early in the course.
 This allows us to offer you more hands-on information, time for practical dive planning and workshops.

 Because these diving locations are very remote, Blue Label Diving ALWAYS carries oxygen and an extensive First Aid Kit around and our instructors are all fully qualified DIVE MEDIC TECHNICIANS.

 Looking forward to show you the different side of diving; the DARK side in Thailand.